codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 url="/images/pipeline/codefresh-yaml/annotations/filter-by-build-annotation.png"
-alt="Filter builds by annotations" caption="Filter builds by annotations" max-width="50%"
+alt="Filter builds by annotations" caption="Filter builds by annotations" max-width="70%"
 %}

 ### Configure annotation to display for build
 Configure an annotation as the display annotation for a build by adding the `display` attribute to the pipeline workflow.
-When you have large numbers of builds per pipeline, display annotations help group builds by shared annotations for easy viewing and filtering.
+When you have large numbers of builds per pipeline, display annotations help group related builds for easy viewing and filtering.

 For example, annotate builds by environments by configuring the `display` attribute set to `ENV`.
-Now all builds for that pipeline display the `ENV` annotation set to whatever environment the build ran on.
+All builds for that pipeline display the `ENV` annotation set to whatever environment the build ran on.
 You can filter the Builds list to view builds by various environments.

 **Before you begin**
 * Add at least one annotation to the pipeline

+**How to**
-1. In the Codefresh UI, from the sidebar, select [**Pipeline**](https://g.codefresh.io/builds2){target="\_blank"}.
+1. In the Codefresh UI, from the sidebar, select [**Pipeline**](https://g.codefresh.io/builds2){:target="\_blank"}.
 1. Select the pipeline for which to configure the build display annotation.
 1. In the **Workflow** tab, scroll down to the list of annotations in the YAML.
 1. At the end of the annotation list, add `display`, and set it one of the annotations defined, for example, `ENV`.